Skip to Content

 The purpose of this report was to conduct a review of the avoidance rates recommended in Cook (2021).
 The instigation for this review was a jackknife analysis, carried out by MacArthur Green (Trinder 2021), which found a single site (Kleine Pathoweg) was highly influential on the avoidance rates recommended by Cook (2021).
 Each data-set used by Cook (2021) was reviewed and the suitability of each data-set for calculation of avoidance rates was assessed.

-Accompanying the report are three annexes (annexes 1, 2 and 3).
+Accompanying the report are five annexes (annexes 1 to 5).

 • Annex 1: Changes made to dataset in Cook (2021) (spreadsheet)